jamestomasino/labs.tomasino.org/content/post/touring-my-terminal.md

 for me to install and use custom fonts.
 Instead I use some subtle color changes to create gradients.
 I think they look nice, don't you?

-I keep sessions for broad categories of activites, like "personal" and "work" and "writing".
+I keep sessions for broad categories of activities, like "personal" and "work" and "writing".
 I have some script I've written in Bash that make use of the session name, too.
 My [todo][] program is context-aware.